Tribunal sets out guidance on public benefit test for use of rooftops as telecoms sites

-Be aware of the risks: The English courts will retain many of their current attractions.
+The English courts will retain many of their current attractions.
 However, in a no-deal scenario at the end of the implementation period, there is likely to be an increased risk of disputes about jurisdiction and a less straightforward process for the enforcement of UK judgments in EU member states and Lugano Convention states, with enforcement being the biggest concern.

 Parties entering into contracts who are concerned about these issues should seek legal advice upfront on the risks involved and potential means of avoiding them.
 Dispute resolution clauses should not be treated as boilerplate.
-Local law advice may be needed about, for example, how easy it would be to enforce a judgment in a particular country - generally where the counterparty's assets are located - in the "worst case scenario" that the UK is unable to reach any, or any long-term, international agreement on these issues or if any relevant international instrument were not to apply in the particular circumstances.
-It may in some cases be appropriate to make jurisdiction clauses exclusive so as to maximise the chances that the protections offered in this area by the Hague Convention on Choice of Court Agreements, to which the UK is acceding in its own right, will be available, although such a decision again requires specialist advice.
+Local law advice may well be needed about, for example, how easy it would be to enforce a UK judgment in a particular country - generally where the counterparty's assets are located - in the "worst case scenario" that the UK is unable to reach any long-term Brexit deal on these issues or if any relevant international instrument were not to apply in the particular circumstances.
+It may in some cases be appropriate to make jurisdiction clauses exclusive, so as to maximise the chances that the protections offered in this area by the Hague Convention on Choice of Court Agreements, to which the UK is acceding in its own right, will be available, although such a decision again requires specialist advice.

 Parties should take early legal advice on any dispute, to enable litigation strategy to be formulated.
 Strategy can be determined in view of any risks on, for example, enforcement, and local law advice taken as needed.
-Given the provision under the Withdrawal Agreement for the ongoing application of the Brussels I Recast regime where proceedings have been commenced by the end of the implementation period, consideration can be given to whether it is appropriate to issue proceedings before the end of the transition period so as to benefit from the ongoing application of existing rules.
+Given the provision under the Withdrawal Agreement for the ongoing application of the Brussels I Recast regime where proceedings have been commenced by the end of the implementation period, consideration can be given to whether it is appropriate to issue proceedings before the end of the implementation period so as to benefit from the ongoing application of existing rules.

 Parties with an unenforced judgment which they may need to enforce in an EU member state or Lugano Convention contracting state should take urgent advice on their options.

-Review dispute resolution provisions: Businesses which have not already reviewed their existing dispute resolution provisions should do so now.
-For example, in light of uncertainty about whether the UK's accession to the Hague Convention in its own right will assist in cases where there are pre-Brexit exclusive jurisdiction clauses, parties who wish to continue to rely on existing exclusive jurisdiction clauses should consider 're-papering' those clauses on or shortly after this date, perhaps by way of a supplemental agreement.
+Businesses which have not already reviewed their existing dispute resolution provisions should do so now.
+For example, in light of ongoing uncertainty about whether the UK's accession to the Hague Convention in its own right will assist in cases where there are pre-1 January 2021 exclusive jurisdiction clauses, parties who wish to continue to rely on existing exclusive jurisdiction clauses should consider 're-papering' those clauses on or shortly after this date, perhaps by way of a supplemental agreement.

-However, even if the implementation period comes to an end with no further deal in place, the position on applicable law will not be significantly affected by any form of Brexit.
-This is because the relevant provisions of the Rome I and II Regulations, which will continue in force in EU member states after any Brexit, do not depend on mutual reciprocity and are of 'universal' application.
+However, even if the implementation period comes to an end with no further deal in place, the position on applicable law will not be significantly affected.
+This is because the relevant provisions of the Rome I and II Regulations, which will continue in force in EU member states, do not depend on mutual reciprocity and are of 'universal' application.
 In the context of applicable law clauses, this means that EU member states must generally respect such clauses regardless of whether the law chosen is that of an EU member state or of a 'third country' such as, say, a US jurisdiction or the UK post-Brexit.
-Likewise, the UK government intends to incorporate the provisions of Rome I and II into UK national law and has prepared a draft statutory instrument to implement this.
+Likewise, the UK government is incorporating the provisions of Rome I and II into UK national law and has prepared a statutory instrument to implement this.
 As a result, EU member state and UK courts alike will generally continue to uphold English and other UK applicable law clauses in the same way as at present, regardless of any future international arrangements.

-Denmark has a standalone agreement with the EU broadly on the terms of the Brussels 1 Recast Regulation.
-The position between EU member states including, at present, the UK, and Iceland, Norway and Switzerland; and, until Brexit, the UK; is governed in similar terms by the Lugano Convention of 2007.
-This does not, however, contain the innovations introduced in the Brussels 1 Recast Regulation to address the "Italian torpedo" issue.
+Denmark has a standalone agreement with the EU broadly on the terms of the Brussels I Recast Regulation.
+The position between EU member states; Iceland, Norway and Switzerland; and, until Brexit, the UK; is governed in similar terms by the Lugano Convention of 2007.
+This does not, however, contain the innovations introduced in the Brussels I Recast Regulation, for example, to address the 'Italian torpedo' issue.

 Beyond the transitional arrangements, unless a new deal is agreed, the starting point is that these international arrangements will no longer apply to the UK.
-Unlike the Rome I and Rome II Regulations on applicable law, the Brussels 1 Recast Regulation and Lugano Convention do operate on the basis of mutual reciprocity between states.
+Unlike the Rome I and Rome II Regulations on applicable law, the Brussels I Recast Regulation and Lugano Convention do operate on the basis of mutual reciprocity between states.
 As a result, these instruments will no longer assist if, for example, a party to an English jurisdiction clause finds that its counterparty has issued proceedings in breach of that clause in an EU member state.
-The European Commission has issued a notice which suggests that the UK, as a 'third country', may be treated differently even in relation to proceedings which are already underway on exit day.
 A no-deal Brexit after the end of the implementation period would therefore increase the risk of disputes about which country's courts have jurisdiction to hear a case.

 The UK is exploring a range of options to address this issue.
-These include seeking to join the Lugano Convention in its own right, which is widely considered to be the 'next best' option after a new agreement mirroring the Brussels I Recast Regulation and which is necessary in any event to protect the position in relation to Iceland, Norway and Sweden - but this requires consent of all contracting parties, including the EU.
+These include seeking to join the Lugano Convention in its own right, which is widely considered to be the 'next best' option after a new agreement mirroring the Brussels I Recast Regulation and which is necessary in any event to protect the position in relation to Iceland, Norway and Switzerland.
+However, this requires consent of all contracting parties, including the EU.
 While Iceland, Norway and Switzerland have stated that they support the UK in rejoining Lugano, the position of the EU member states remains uncertain.

 Importantly, the UK is acceding in its own right to the Hague Convention - something it is entitled to do unilaterally.
-This was expected to take effect from 1 April 2019, although in view of the recent delay to exit day it now seems likely that it will take effect at a later date to coincide with any ultimate exit date.
+This is expected to take effect from 1 January 2021.

 The Hague Convention, to which all EU member states are party, requires the court designated in an exclusive jurisdiction agreement to hear the case and generally prevents courts of other contracting states from hearing parallel proceedings.
-It will therefore go some of the way to plugging the gap left by the Brussels 1 Recast Regulation in a no-deal scenario.
+It will therefore go some of the way to plugging the gap left by the Brussels I Recast Regulation in a no-deal scenario.
 Accession is also necessary to preserve the UK's position in relation to the non-EU Hague Convention parties: Mexico, Montenegro and Singapore.

 It should also be remembered that, even in the absence of protection under international instruments, many EU member states, such as France, Spain and Germany, have national laws which respect parties' freedom to choose which courts should hear their disputes - as is the position under English law.
 Businesses with concerns, either at transactional stage or when a dispute arises, about whether an English jurisdiction clause will be respected in another jurisdiction in which a claim may be brought, should seek local law advice about the approach of that jurisdiction.

 Under the current system the English courts are prevented by EU law from granting anti-suit injunctions to stop a party from breaching an English jurisdiction agreement by bringing proceedings in another member state court.
 In a no-deal scenario, it is likely that the English courts would regain this power, which may further mitigate some of the risks in this area.

-As with jurisdiction, the key instruments in this area at present are the Brussels 1 Recast Regulation and the Lugano Convention.
-The Brussels 1 Recast Regulation in particular has established an effective, streamlined procedure for the mutual recognition and enforcement of judgments between member states.
+As with jurisdiction, the key instruments in this area at present are the Brussels I Recast Regulation and the Lugano Convention.
+The Brussels I Recast Regulation in particular has established an effective, streamlined procedure for the mutual recognition and enforcement of judgments between member states.

-The starting point in a no-deal scenario is that these mechanisms will fall away.
+Beyond the transitional arrangements, the starting point in a no-deal scenario is that these mechanisms will fall away.
 Enforcement of UK judgments in the EU27 and Lugano Convention contracting states will therefore become more complicated than at present.

 Many EU member states also enforce foreign judgments under their national laws, regardless of international arrangements.
 This is the case in the UK, where it has long been possible to enforce foreign judgments under the common law where there is no reciprocal enforcement agreement in place, as is the case for judgments from the US, for example.
 However, there may be additional procedural hurdles, and therefore time and cost, involved.
 In addition, in some jurisdictions there may be more substantive issues with enforcement.
 Again, local law advice from the likely jurisdiction for enforcement may well be critical, both when deciding upon dispute resolution provisions or when formulating a litigation strategy, and we can provide or facilitate this.

 We have seen increased interest in international arbitration as a means of dispute resolution in light of Brexit, since enforcement of arbitral awards under the New York Convention – and arbitration generally - is unaffected by Brexit.
 Arbitration may therefore be a relatively low-risk option which parties may wish to consider, either when negotiating dispute resolution provisions in new contracts or if a dispute arises.
 In the latter case regard will have to be had to any existing dispute resolution provisions, which may or may not be capable of renegotiation.